Local authorities have been badly hit by the austerity measures being put in place by Central Government.

 The potential for success of any strategic commissioning partnership is determined at the outset.

-Too many local authorities hand over a problem and expect to see an improvement in service delivery and a reduction in cost.
+The common strategic commissioning mistake is that too many local authorities hand over a problem and expect to see an improvement in service delivery and a reduction in cost.
 The clash of reality versus expectations is plain to see.

 If instead the problem is first resolved, then outsourced, reality and expectations can tread the same path.